 SB0453: A BILL FOR AN ACT to amend the Indiana Code concerning taxation.

-Page last updated: Sunday, April 20, 2025 at 7:59 PM (America/Indianapolis).
+Page last updated: Friday, June 6, 2025 at 9:39 AM (America/Indianapolis).

 General Information

-- Stage: Engrossed Senate Bill (S)
+- Stage: Enrolled Senate Bill (S)

 - Current Chamber: senate